FlowFuse/website/src/blog/2023/09/making-sense-of-your-industrial-data.md

 #### 32-bit data

-32-bit data, like 16 bit data can mean many things.
+32-bit data, like 16-bit data can mean many things.
 It could be signed or unsigned, or even a floating point number.
 For example, the number 12345 is represented as `0x00003039` in hexadecimal or `00000000000000000011000000111001` in binary.
 Typically, 32-bit data is represented as two 16-bit registers.
 Therefore, when dealing with 32-bit data, you need to combine two 16-bit registers to get the full value.

 #### Endianness